#1 Home Improvement Retailer

 The Home Depot Garden Center at Harrison

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Lawn care is often a priority, as well.
-Planning your garden lets you make the most of your time and space.
-You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Garden Center in Harrison can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Lawn care is often a priority as well.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter what outdoor projects you choose to tackle and which plants you need, you'll find that The Home Depot Harrison Garden Center is your local plant nursery to help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Be sure to read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+If you start plants a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone